hsaghir/hsaghir.github.io/src/content/posts/2016-01-15-pyramid-principle-writing.md

 > and it's aged better than almost anything else in my notes.

 Most unclear writing isn't unclear at the *sentence* level.
-It's unclear at the *structure* level — the reader can parse every sentence but still has no idea what the point is, which is the part that matters, or why they should keep reading.
+It's unclear at the *structure* level, the reader can parse every sentence but still has no idea what the point is, which is the part that matters, or why they should keep reading.
 The pyramid principle is Barbara Minto's fix for that, and it's surprisingly mechanical once you see it.